-Week 1 is used to explore some of the most significant issues for contemporary environmental scientists: climate change, biodiversity loss, and environmental disasters.
-Week 2 introduces a more theoretical context to the topical issues covered previously.
-Students will learn about the different approaches to managing the environment, and also how Environmental Science is very much bound up with politics, ethics, and culture – what might the repercussions be if a country’s government decided to implement nuclear power plants, for instance?
+Week one is used to explore some of the most significant issues for contemporary environmental scientists: climate change, biodiversity loss, and environmental disasters.
+Week two introduces a more theoretical context to the topical issues covered previously.
+Students learn about the different approaches to managing the environment, and also how Environmental Science is very much bound up with politics, ethics, and culture – what might the repercussions be if a country’s government decided to implement nuclear power plants, for instance?

 By the end of the course, students will understand the key issues facing environmental scientists today.
 They will have gained a working knowledge of both the scientific processes at play and the sociopolitical aspects of many environmental issues, as well as familiarity with the main theoretical approaches to managing environmental issues.
 The way environmental problems are viewed and framed can be as important in determining solutions and responses as the empirical science involved, so students will leave this course having developed valuable transferable skills.
 Both in Environmental Science and beyond, the ability to present, analyse, and work as part of a team are essential to success.

 Environmental Science is a multidisciplinary field, with elements of geography, history, politics, economics, ecology, biology, chemistry, physics and social sciences.
 Students will be encouraged to draw on their existing knowledge of these areas and explore how they relate to one another in the context of Environmental Science.
 The interrelation between Environmental Science and contemporary politics is a particular focus of this course, given the pressing issues that face our world today.